Riddick Bowe vs. Andrew Golota II

 Riddick Bowe vs. Andrew Golota II was a professional boxing match contested on December 14, 1996 at Boardwalk Hall in Atlantic City, New Jersey.
-The bout was a rematch of a controversial fight held earlier in the year at Madison Square Garden in which Bowe was largely outboxed by Golota, but won the fight by disqualification because the Polish fighter repeatedly hit him with punches below the belt.

-The fight ended in the same fashion that the first fight had, as Golota was once again disqualified for repeated low blows.
+The bout was a rematch of a controversial fight held earlier in the year at Madison Square Garden in which Bowe was largely outboxed by Golota, but won the fight by disqualification, in the same fashion that the first fight had, as Golota was once again disqualified for repeated low blows.